Penny Illustrated Paper

-The Penny Illustrated Paper was a cheap (1d.) illustrated London weekly newspaper that ran from 1861 to 1913.
+The Penny Illustrated Paper and Illustrated Times was a cheap (1d.) illustrated London weekly newspaper that ran from 1861 to 1913.

 Premises

 Illustrated weekly newspapers had been pioneered by the Illustrated London News (published from 1842, costing fivepence): its imitators included the Pictorial Times (1843–48), and – after the 1855 repeal of the Stamp Act – the Illustrated Times.

 With the abolition of paper duty in 1861 it was possible to envisage an even cheaper mass-circulation illustrated weekly.